aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_supportbundle.md

-If you provide a support bundle configuration file using the `--bundle-config` flag, for example one generated with `generate support-bundle-config`, `generate support-bundle` will use the provided configuration when collecting information from you cluster and analyzing the results.
+If you provide a support bundle configuration file using the `--bundle-config` flag, for example one generated with `generate support-bundle-config`, `generate support-bundle` will use the provided configuration when collecting information from your cluster and analyzing the results.

 ```
 Flags: